-The IFR is effective on October 5, 2004 and can be found at TSA-2004-19147.pdf.
+The IFR went into effect on October 5, 2004 and can be found at TSA-2004-19147.pdf.

 Find a Fingerprint Collection Agency

 NOTE: Every Alien Flight Student will need to have TWO (2) separate fingerprint cards/submissions processed by the collection agency.
 (See fingerprint instructions email: Instructions To Fingerprint Collector / Step 3).
 If two separate sets are not sent, delays in processing will occur until the Fingerprint Processing Center receives a second fingerprint submission.
-It is the student's responsibility to ensure that a minimum of two (2) fingerprints is submitted by the collection agency.
+It is the student's responsibility to ensure that a minimum of two (2) fingerprints are submitted by the collection agency.

 Flight Training Providers can order Fingerprint Cards to give to their Alien Flight Students.

 The Alien Flight Student Program has an ongoing need for additional fingerprint locations, domestically and internationally.
 If you are interested in becoming a certified fingerprint technician, please visit our Fingerprint Technician Training page for more information.